 Now, how cool is that?

 Here is another example of the value of Carbon-14 dating: In an amazing discovery in the 20th century, scientists were able to discover the age of the famous Dead Sea Scrolls.
 The Scrolls are a set of ancient documents, including a large part of the Old Testament, that were recovered from clay jars, preserved for centuries in the caves at Qumran, most probably by a now lost Jewish sect, the Essenes.
+The Israeli Antiquities Authority concludes that the majority of the Dead Sea documents were written BEFORE the time of Jesus, with only a few scattered documents written, or copied from earlier documents, as late as the 1st or early 2nd century, in the Common Era.

 For a seven-minute overview of how carbon radiometric dating works, and how it was used to demonstrate that many of the Dead Sea Scrolls could be dated back to several centuries before Christ, you should view this 7-minute video by Reasons to Believe: